voteliquid/blog/_posts/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades.md

 Right now, Americans concerned about something happening in Washington are often instructed to "Call Your Representatives".

-Although it's well intended, there are a few problems with this tactic.
+Although it's well intended, there are some problems with this tactic.

 There's very little transparency about how many people reach out and where the district as a whole stands on the issues.

 The total numbers aren't officially published.
 Sometimes a rep's office chooses to share them, but this isn't required.

-And they have little incentive to make these clear, especially if they're *not listening* to their constituents, since it would only make them look bad.
+And they have little incentive to, especially if they're *not listening* to their constituents, since it would only make them look bad.

 #### We can bring this transparency